 Manila Stock Exchange

-The Manila Stock Exchange was founded Aug.
+The Manila Stock Exchange was founded on Aug.
 8, 1927, by five U.S. businessmen.
 It was in the Insular Life Building on Plaza Cervantes, Binondo.
 Founders W.P.G.
 Elliot, W. Eric Little, Gordon W. Mackay, John J. Russell and Frank W. Wakefield said that they wanted a stock exchange that would serve the public, practice ethical standards and uphold good business practices.
-They also claimed that trading in stocks would stimulate the Philippine's economy.
+They also claimed that trading in stocks would stimulate the Philippine economy.
 The Manila Stock Exchange moved to Pasig in 1992.

 Makati Stock Exchange

-The younger Makati Stock Exchange was founded May 27, 1963.
+The younger Makati Stock Exchange was founded on May 27, 1963.
 It, too, had five founding members: Miguel Campos, Bernard Gaberman, Aristeo Lat, Eduardo Ortigas and Hermenegildo B. Reyes.
 Because the Philippines already had an operating stock exchange, there was opposition to a second one.

-Philippine Stock Exchange
+Philippine Stock Exchange Founded

-The first board of governors for the Philippine Stock Exchange was elected March 20, 1993.
+According to the Philippine Stock Exchange website, the first board of governors for the Philippine Stock Exchange was elected on March 20, 1993.
 They were the president of the exchange and 14 member brokers.
-Eduardo de los Angelos was the first president of the Philippine Stock Exchange and Eduardo C. Lim was the first chairman of the board.
+Eduardo de los Angelos was the first president of the Philippine Stock Exchange.
+The first Philippine stock exchange chairman of the board was Eduardo C. Lim.
 Just short of a year later, the Securities and Exchange Commission granted the stock exchange its license to operate as a securities exchange.
 The licenses for the Manila and Makati exchanges were canceled at the same time.